eventhorizn/docker/README.md

    - NodePort exposes set of pods to outside world
 1. Any object in Node can access any other object by it's ClusterIP service
    - If an object doesn't have this service, it is unreachable
+1. You can create separate files for each service/object
+1. Or combine them all into one/many
+   - Maybe, deployment and ip service files should go together

 ## Applying Multiple Files